arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 _From the perspective of beings in the eternal realm of immortals, Valinor_:

-Valinor, the realm of the undying, existed in a dimension unlike anything Earth-like.
-The eternal beings of Valinor live across hexagon-shaped platforms with blocks or other things on them, that are floating across the endless sky.
+Valinor, the realm of the undying, existed in a dimension anything unlike Earth.
+The eternal beings of Valinor lived across these hexagon-shaped platforms with blocks or other things on them, that are floating across the endless sky.
 The horizon is scattered with them.
 They’re all at different altitudes, and they’re never adjacent.
 Crystal glass escalators, or circular iridescent magical portals connect them to one another.
 Interspersed between these platforms are puffy white clouds.
-Glistening streams of water confidently pour out of them.
+Glistening streams of water steadily and consistently pour out of them.
 Rainbow streaks often mark these magical waterfalls.
 At the bottom, all that’s visible is a gentle rising mist that dissipates as it gets higher.
 The platforms are lush green, covered with grass and trees.
 Buildings and other structures made of stone or marble interrupt the greenery.

 “Let’s go down to Earth”, said [Alethea](https://en.wikipedia.org/wiki/Alethea), “it’s been a while since we’ve been down there”.
 The immortal [eldila](https://the-silent-planet.fandom.com/wiki/Eldil) of [Valinor](https://en.wikipedia.org/wiki/Valinor) could descend down to Earth whenever they wished.

 They could go down as humans, or as elves, or as other creatures.
 If they went down as elves, they kept their memories and a full breadth of magical powers.
 But if they went down as humans, they would start with a blank state, with no memories.
 However, they still retained a faint connection to the beings in Valinor, whom they could hear through soft whispering thoughts in their mind.
 When they went back to Valinor, they remembered everything again, with the memory of their short human life added on.

 Aurielle was sitting on a white couch with gold streaks patterns, in Alethea's living room.